Graynella Packer: Early life

 Graynella Packer (also known as "A. Graynella Packer") was born around 1888 in Philadelphia, Pennsylvania.
 In her teens, her family moved to Jacksonville, Florida.
 While attending Sutherland College there, she took technical courses and learned Morse code as a way to communicate with classmates.

 Career

 Early career

 After Packer finished college studies, she decided to go into landline telegraphy, in part due to her poor eyesight, because, in her words, "handling a key is no strain on the sight".
 She was employed for two years as the manager of the Sanford, Florida office of the Postal Telegraph Company.
 She also took regular trips on the Clyde Line steamship Comanche to New York City for vocal lessons.
 During these trips she became interested in the ship's radiotelegraph equipment, then commonly known as "wireless", and experimented with sending test transmissions.
-This interest was increased by the recent celebrated actions of operator Jack Binns aboard the Republic, who she came to see as a model for how she would respond in a crisis.
+This interest was increased by the recent celebrated actions of operator Jack Binns aboard the Republic, whom she came to see as a model for how she would respond in a crisis.